 Driving home for the holidays?
 You won’t want to forget any of these packing essentials for a holiday road trip this winter.
 Scroll down for all the info!

-This holiday road trip essentials post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This holiday road trip essentials post was originally published November 25, 2019 and was updated October 26, 2020 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you planning a holiday road trip this year?
 That’s exciting!

 It’s the most magical time of year, and a road trip will only make that season even more merry and bright.

 I mean, what a great excuse to crank the Christmas carols!